 It’s no surprise that gyms are riddled with germs and bacteria that can make a person ill — sometimes the illnesses can be quite dangerous and even life threatening.
 One type of bacterium that can be especially dangerous is known as Methicillin-resistant Staphylococcus aureus (MRSA), which is also sometimes referred to as oxacillin-resistant Staphylococcus aureus (ORSA).

-Throughout the next few sections we’re going to tell you what MRSA is exactly, why it’s so dangerous, what preventative measures gym patrons can take, and the importance of cleaning gym equipment if you’re a gym owner or even workout at home.
+Throughout the next few sections we’re going to tell you what MRSA is exactly, why it’s so dangerous, what preventative measures gym patrons can take, and the importance of commercial cleaning gym equipment if you’re a gym owner or even workout at home.

 What Is MRSA?